tc39/proposal-intl-segmenter/README.md

 #### `get %SegmentIterator%.prototype.precedingSegmentType`

-The `precedingSegmentType` of the segment which precedes the current iterator location in logical order.
-If there is no preceding segment (e.g., a just-instantiated SegmentIterator), or if the break type is "grapheme", then this will be `undefined`.
+The type of the segment which precedes the current iterator location in logical order.
+If there is no preceding segment (e.g., a just-instantiated SegmentIterator), or if the granularity is "grapheme", then this will be `undefined`.

 ## FAQ